OUR WINES

 MOCA

-Pair it with shellfish stews, but also grilled poultry or grilled tuna.
+Pair it with shellfish stews, grilled poultry or grilled tuna.
 Serve it slightly chilled, but not under 9 degrees if you want to experience the entire kaleidoscope of aromas that this wine has to offer.

 PREDOBRO